mehdihadeli/food-delivery-microservices/readme.md

 - ✅ Using `Postgres` for write database as relational DB and `MongoDB` and `Elasric Search` for read database
 - ✅ Using docker and `docker-compose` for deployment
 - ✅ Using [Microsoft Tye](https://github.com/dotnet/tye) for deployment
+- ✅ Using [YARP](https://microsoft.github.io/reverse-proxy/) reverse proxy as API Gateway
+- ✅ Using different type of tests like `Unit Tests`, `Integration Tests`, `End-To-End Tests` and using [testcontainers](https://microsoft.github.io/reverse-proxy/) for testing in isolation
 - 🚧 Using `Helm` and `Kubernetes` for deployment
 - 🚧 Using `OpenTelemetry` for collection `Metrics` and `Distributed Tracing`